mjl-/mox/website/index.md

 Complete email solution
 : For sending and receiving email.
-With support for IMAP4, SMTP, SPF, DKIM, DMARC, MTA-STS, DANE and DNSSEC, reputation-based and content-based junk filtering, Internationalization (IDNA), automatic TLS with ACME and Let's Encrypt, account autoconfiguration, webmail.
+With support for IMAP4, SMTP, SPF, DKIM, DMARC, MTA-STS, DANE and DNSSEC, reputation-based and content-based junk filtering, Internationalization (EIA/IDNA), automatic TLS with ACME and Let's Encrypt, account autoconfiguration, webmail.

 Quick & easy